zchee/golang-wiki/Setting-GOPATH.md

 $ source ~/.bash_profile
 ```

-> Note: Set the GOBIN path to generate a binary file when run "go install"
+> Note: Set the GOBIN path to generate a binary file when `go install` is run.
 > ```bash
 > export GOBIN=$HOME/work/bin
 > ```

 ## Zsh

-Edit `~/.zshrc` file to add the following line:
+Edit your `~/.zshrc` file to add the following line:

 ```bash
 export GOPATH=$HOME/work